How to Clean a Car Interior

 Gather Trash and Debris

-Gather all the trash from the floorboards, cup holders, door pockets, and seat pockets and recycle or dispose of it.
-Remove car seats, toys, and other items from the car.
+- Gather and dispose of all the trash from the floorboards, cup holders, door pockets, and seat pockets.

 -